 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the nearest Embassy, High Commission or Consulate of Singapore, for the most up-to-date information.
+As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, you should contact the nearest Embassy, High Commission or Consulate of Singapore for the most up to date information.

 People carrying controlled drugs require an import permit before entering Singapore.
 Permits may be required for medication available over-the-counter in Australia.
 For more information, contact the Health Science Authority in Singapore.

-Singapore has severe penalties for illegal immigration and visa overstay, including fines, imprisonment and corporal punishment.
+Singapore has severe penalties for illegal immigration and visa overstay, including fines, imprisonment and corporal punishment (caning).